-Bonus: Mini Cheesecakes – these individual portion cheesecakes are a perfect option if you prefer not to turn on your oven.
+Bonus: Mini Cheesecakes – these individual portions of cheesecake are a perfect option if you prefer not to turn on your oven.

 These are made in the instant pot, and you can serve them with your favorite jam.
-These cheesecakes must taste excellent with cranberry jam, you know, make it festive.
+These cheesecakes must taste excellent with cranberry jam; make it festive.

 I know cheesecakes are not Latin-inspired, but they are worth a mention! 😉